-The ancient rectory of Fliess, called “Widum”, is under monumental protection and is the oldest house of the village.
+The ancient rectory of Fliess is under monumental protection and is the oldest house of the village.
 Already first mentioned in 1360, on the building itself the date 1713 can be seen.
-The facade paintings from the 18th century show the Saints Joseph and Antonius as well as Mariahilf (Our Lady of Perpetual Succour).
-In May 1994 the Archaeological Museum Fliess (Archäologisches Museum Fließ) opened here, a popular excursion destination for history lovers.
+The facade paintings from the 18th century show the Saints Joseph and Antonius as well as Our Lady of Perpetual Succour.
+In May 1994 the Archaeological Museum Fliess (Archäologisches Museum Fliess) opened here, a popular excursion destination for history lovers.
 It houses unique findings.

-The museum is dedicated to the findings at the prehistoric sacrificial site at the Gachen Blick (weapons, jewellery and coins from 1,400 BC - 400 AD), to the Bronze Age find at the Moosbruckschrofen at the Piller Sattel (350 findings, the largest Bronze Age find of Europe) and the Bronze Age treasure from the Hallstatt age at Fliess (386 objects from the 6th and 7th century BC).
+It is dedicated to the findings at the prehistoric sacrificial site at the Gachen Blick (weapons, jewellery and coins from 1,400 BC - 400 AD), to the Bronze Age find at the Moosbruckschrofen at the Piller Sattel (350 findings, the largest Bronze Age find of Europe) and the Bronze Age treasure from the Hallstatt age at Fliess (386 objects from the 6th and 7th century BC).
 One of the most interesting exhibits is the fragment of a crest helmet which is regarded as the oldest helmet of Europe.
-The findings were made by local people in 1990, 1991 and 2001.
-Also guided tours to the burnt offering site at the Gachen Blick are offered: in Bronze and Iron Age the Raeti moved there with their sacrificial animals to offer a sacrifice to the gods.
-In the centre of the place a stone altar, a fairground and an ashhill can be found.
+Also guided tours to the burnt offering site at the Gachen Blick are offered: In Bronze and Iron Age the Raeti moved there with their sacrificial animals to offer a sacrifice to the gods.